An Introduction to NISM Certifications

 - Post Graduate Diploma in Quantitative Finance (PGDQF)

-The focus of these post is 22 short term certifications offered by NISM.
+The focus of these posts is 22 short-term certifications offered by NISM.
 Most of these certifications are mandated by SEBI for professionals in relevant job roles.
 For example, Investment Advisor registered with SEBI or Dealer certification for broking firms.

 Rest are voluntary certifications, which are not mandatory, but they offer the benefit of advanced knowledge in that specific area.